Chizzymama/Restaurants-Analytics/README.md

 Data Visualization: for communicating insights clearly

-Cleaned and processed messy transactional and customer datasets

-Visualized key trends using heatmaps, bar plots, and time series

-Developed predictive models with strong performance metrics

-Presented findings that can inform real-world restaurant strategies

 ## Conclusion 📌
 This capstone project shows how data-driven thinking can uncover hidden patterns, solve operational challenges, and unlock growth opportunities in the restaurant industry.
 It’s a hands-on example of applying data science to make a meaningful business impact.